-Beginning with Martin Luther King, Jr. Day, January 20, there will be “9 *free entrance days” in 2014 to more than 2,000 National Parks, national forests, national wildlife refuges, and other federal lands will offer free admittance to everyone.
+The National Park Service turns 100 years old in 2016 and beginning with Martin Luther King, Jr. Day, January 18, there will be “16 *free entrance days” to more than 2,000 National Parks, national forests, national wildlife refuges, and other federal lands will offer free admittance to everyone.

 America’s “national parks, wildlife refuges, forests and other public lands offer every American a place to get outdoors, learn about our nation’s history and culture, and restore our spirits.”
 By providing free admission, all Americans can visit and enjoy these extraordinary treasures that belong to all of us.